nonoroazoro/vscode-syncing/README.md

     The new `syncing.upload.exclude` setting is added to the `VSCode settings`.
 Now you can configure [glob patterns](https://github.com/isaacs/minimatch) for excluding VSCode settings from being synced.

+    > Note that the settings that are not included in this list will be synced normally.

     Take this for example:

     ```json